Years of Experience

 By state, the highest pay levels are found in Missouri, where the average U.S. Department Of Agriculture employee makes about $102K annually.

 The highest average salaries go to Program Analysts who bring in close to approximately $74K per year.

 Certifications and Degrees

-U.S. Department Of Agriculture workers who hold a Bachelor's Degree are also well compensated, earning approximately $71K on average.
+U.S. Department Of Agriculture workers who hold a Bachelor's Degree are also well compensated, earning $71K on average.

 Benefits and Perks

 44 percent receive paid vacation, and only one in three employees get sick leave.
 With an eye toward the future, U.S. Department Of Agriculture offers several choices in retirement planning such as a 401(k) plan and a defined benefit retirement plan.
 Perks cover health insurance for most respondents and dental coverage for a majority of respondents.
 Advantages of working here also include life insurance, defined contribution (dc) retirement plan, a defined benefit retirement plan, and supplemental paternity leave.